• Contact Us

 What Does -6, -7, -8, -9 Mean When Talking About the LSAT-Flex Curve

-The shorthand reference of -6 to -9 refers to the number of questions you can miss on an LSAT-Flex to obtain a score of 170.
+The shorthand reference of -6 to -9 refers to the number of questions you can miss on a 3-scored section LSAT (formerly known as the LSAT-Flex, now known as just the LSAT) to obtain a score of 170.
 It’s also a reflection of general test difficulty.
-Harder LSATs allow you to miss more questions whereas easier exams require you to miss fewer questions.After every LSAT-Flex, there is a discussion of the relative difficulty of the test.
-You often hear numbers such as -7 or -9 thrown around as indicators of the LSAT … [Read more...]
+Harder LSATs allow you to miss more questions whereas easier exams require you to miss fewer questions.After every LSAT, there is a discussion of the relative difficulty of the test.
+You often hear … [Read more...]

 Posted by Dave Killoran / LSAT Prep / LSAT Curve, LSAT Flex, LSAT Prep, Studying Leave a Comment